Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution: Related Work

 \subsection{Embodied Agents and Long-Horizon Robotic Execution}

 Embodied AI has recently moved toward increasingly capable agentic control of robot behavior, especially in language-conditioned and long-horizon settings.
-A representative example is \textbf{RoboClaw}~\cite{roboclaw}, which proposes an agentic robotics framework that unifies data collection, policy learning, and task execution under a single VLM-driven controller.
-RoboClaw introduces Entangled Action Pairs (EAP) to couple forward actions with inverse recovery behaviors, enabling self-resetting data loops and improved long-horizon execution; the paper reports a 25\% improvement in long-horizon task success and a 53.7\% reduction in human time investment relative to its baseline.
+SayCan~\citep{ahn2022saycan} grounds language commands in robotic affordances to select feasible actions, Code as Policies~\citep{liang2023code} generates robot control code directly from language instructions, and RT-2~\citep{brohan2023rt2} trains vision-language-action models that unify perception and control into a single policy.
+These systems demonstrate that embodied agents can increasingly integrate reasoning, policy selection, and execution into unified control loops for long-horizon robotic tasks.

-This line of work is important because it shows that embodied systems can increasingly integrate reasoning, policy selection, and execution into a unified control loop.
-Our work is complementary to that agenda rather than opposed to it.
-RoboClaw primarily addresses how a single agentic controller can support scalable long-horizon robotic tasks.
-By contrast, we focus on a different systems question: once an embodied agent has execution authority, how should its actions be constrained, monitored, interrupted, recovered, and supervised at runtime?
-In other words, prior work has made strong progress on \textbf{how embodied agents act}, while our work focuses on \textbf{how embodied execution remains governable while acting}.
+This line of work is important and complementary to our agenda rather than opposed to it.
+The systems above primarily address how an agentic controller can achieve scalable task execution.
+By contrast, we focus on a different systems question: once an Embodied Agent has execution authority, how should its actions be constrained, monitored, interrupted, recovered, and supervised at runtime?
+In other words, prior work has made strong progress on \textbf{how Embodied Agents act}, while our work focuses on \textbf{how embodied execution remains governable while acting}.